Connecting Haringey’s diverse communities using arts as a tool for change.

 Our Work

-Filmmaking with the Kurdish Community
+Filmmaking and story-telling with the Kurdish Community

 Windrush Compensation Scheme Infomercials